aladebali/cyber_security_portfolio/THM-Reports/PassCode/PassCode.md

 we cannot obtain the flag.

-Now, as you can see in the script on the website, we need to obtain the hint by using the folowing command.
+Now, as you can see in the script on the website, we need to obtain the hint by using the following command.

 >`cast call $CONTRACT_ADDRESS "hint()(string)" --rpc-url ${RPC_URL}`